Excitation functions of related temperatures of {\eta} and {\eta}0 emission sources from squared momentum transfer spectra in high-energy collisions: Picture and formalism

-The squared momentum transfer distribution obtained through the above steps is used to fit the experimental data measured at different $W$ and $E_\gamma$.
-In the fitting process, parameters $\langle p_t\rangle$, $n_s$, and $T_0$ are abstracted with the method of least squares.
+The squared momentum transfer distribution obtained using the above steps is used to fit the experimental data measured at different $W$ and $E_\gamma$.
+In the fitting process, parameters $\langle p_t\rangle$, $n_s$, $T$ are extracted with the method of least squares, and $n$ is fixed to be large enough for convenience.
 Then, we can obtain $\langle p_T\rangle$ from Eq.
-(4), $\langle p_T^2\rangle$ from Eq.
-(6), and $T_i$ from Eq.
+(4) and $T_i$ from Eq.
 (5).
-The errors of parameters are obtained by the general method of statistical analysis.
+The errors of parameters are obtained by the general method of statistical simulation.